Congress will eliminate hatred, bring peace in Assam: Rahul | Politics

 Congress will eliminate hatred, bring peace in Assam: Rahul

-Congress leader Rahul Gandhi on Saturday slammed the BJP, accusing it of attacking Assam's culture, language, history and brotherhood, and promised to eliminate hatred and bring peace if voted to power in the state.
+Congress leader Rahul Gandhi on Saturday slammed the BJP, accusing it of attacking Assam's culture, language, history and brotherhood, and promised to eliminate hatred and bring peace if his party is voted to power in the state.

-Gandhi, while addressing an election rally at Mariani in Jorhat district, alleged that Prime Minister Narendra Modi works only for the 2-3 richest industrialists of the country and not for the commoners.
+Addressing an election rally at Mariani in the Jorhat district, Gandhi alleged that Prime Minister Narendra Modi works only for the two-three richest industrialists of the country and not for the common people.

-''The BJP is attacking Assam's culture, language, history and brotherhood...we will protect you and your culture and identity, eliminate hatred and bring peace.
-It is your state and it cannot be run from Nagpur,'' Gandhi said.
+''The BJP is attacking Assam's culture, language, history and brotherhood...
+We will protect you and your culture and identity, eliminate hatred and bring peace.
+It is your state and it cannot be run from Nagpur,'' Gandhi told the rally.

-Attacking the ruling party in Assam, he said the entire state is being ''handed over'' to outsiders.
+Attacking the ruling BJP in Assam, he said the entire state is being ''handed over'' to ''outsiders''.

 ''The government has given Rs 2,000 crore of your money to modernise the Guwahati airport.
-Now that has been snatched from you and was given to (Gautam) Adani.
-In this way, everything in the country is being given to his 2-3 richest businessmen friends,'' Gandhi said.
+Now that has been snatched from you and given to Adani.
+In this way, everything in the country is being given to his (Modi's) two-three richest businessman friends,'' Gandhi said.

 He alleged that the BJP makes different promises at different places but does not fulfil them.